 Mourinho realised the threat of Liverpool’s front three (Suarez, Sterling & Coutinho), and how breaking up their interplay would prevent any sort of attacking threat from the away side.
 The likes of Henderson have contributed as well, while Sterling has been a bright spark in the last couple of weeks.
 But all the good passing, quick play, neat touches, movement & runs, every chance created and every bit of Liverpool play in the final third is directly or indirectly related to Luis Suarez.
 Whether that be his through balls, his pressing or just his movement to bring players into play.
 Cancel that out, and you shut out Liverpool’s team.

 Chelsea did a remarkably wonderful and disciplined job against Suarez.
 When he was in the attacking third, the centre backs were quickly onto him.
 They tracked him when he dropped deep to collect the ball, and followed his run when he looked to get into space.
 The moment he was on the ball, a player was close to him.
-When Suarez dropped deeper than the attacking zone and into a more midfield territory, they had David Luiz stick close to him, and Mikel in the second half, further removing his relevance.
+When Suarez dropped deeper than the attacking zone and into a more midfield territory, they had David Luiz on him but ensured he didn’t stick too close to the Uruguayan, and Mikel in the second half, further removing his relevance.
 And when the Uruguayan moved out wide to have a more telling contribution, Ivanovic & Azpilicueta were there to cover (this was when he moved to the left of attack and rarely did he float to the right side).